MORNING FATIGUE: DISCOVER WHY YOU FEEL TIRED

 The solution?
 Give your body a break, and aim to finish eating at least 2-3 hours before bed.
 If hunger strikes, choose a snack that supports sleep.
 A handful of nuts, a small serving of cottage cheese, or lean slices of meat can help.
 When the fridge “starts whispering sweet temptations”, distract yourself with a different activity—brush your teeth, sip a warm herbal tea, or do a few minutes of deep breathing to reset the craving.
 Your future self (and your morning alarm) will appreciate the better choices.

-Morning fatigue: The light at the End of the Tunnel
+Morning Fatigue: The Light at the End of the Tunnel

 Image by Freepik

 In the end, reclaiming your mornings from the clutches of fatigue is about more than just feeling better when you wake up.
 It’s about improving your overall quality of life, enhancing your productivity, and rediscovering the joy in those early hours of the day.
-So here’s to better sleep, brighter mornings, and the exciting possibility of becoming a “morning person” – even if you never thought it possible.
+So here’s to better sleep, brighter mornings, and the exciting possibility of becoming a “morning person”, even if you never thought it possible.